NVIDIA/aistore/README.md

 > The scripts for easy deployment of both Graphite and Grafana are included (see below).

-> For [local non-containerized deployments](#deployment-local-non-containerized), use `./ais/setup/deploy_grafana.sh` to start Graphite and Grafana containers.
-Local deployment scripts will automatically "notice" the presence of the containers and will send statistics to the Graphite.
+> For local non-containerized deployments, use `./deploy/dev/local/deploy_grafana.sh` to start Graphite and Grafana containers.
+> Local deployment scripts will automatically "notice" the presence of the containers and will send statistics to the Graphite.

-> For [local docker-compose based deployments](#deployment-local-docker-compose), make sure to use `-grafana` command-line option.
-The `deploy_docker.sh` script will then spin-up Graphite and Grafana containers.
+> For local docker-compose based deployments, make sure to use `-grafana` command-line option.
+> The `./deploy/dev/docker/deploy_docker.sh` script will then spin-up Graphite and Grafana containers.

 In both of these cases, Grafana will be accessible at [localhost:3000](http://localhost:3000).